 Preheat oven to 350 degrees.
 Line two baking sheets with silicone baking mats.

-Once the cookies are cool, prepare the glaze: in a small bowl whisk together the powdered sugar, lemon juice and zest.
+Once the cookies are cool, make the glaze.
+In a small bowl whisk together the powdered sugar, lemon juice and zest.
 Spoon the glaze on top of the cookies and spread to cover.
 Allow the glaze to harden before serving.